JingchunCheng/Seg-with-SPN/README.md

   year = {2017}
 }
 ```
-Contact: Jingchun Cheng (chengjingchun at gmail dot com)

 # About the Code
 -------------------------------------------
 * The code released here mainly consistes of two parts in the paper: foreground segmentation and instance recognition.

-* It contains the parent net of foreground segmentation and training codes for instance recognition networks.
+* It contains the parent net for foreground segmentation and training codes for instance recognition networks.

 * The **matlab_code** folder contains a simple version of our CRAF step for segmentation refinement.